waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Fainted Pokémon can use HMs:** Confirmed that a fainted Pokémon can be selected to use a field move like Strength.
 - **Follower Pokémon Mechanics:** When moving onto a tile occupied by Pikachu, the player and Pikachu appear to swap positions.
 The first button press turns to face, the second moves.
 - **Dig Field Move:** Can be used to escape caves, acting as an Escape Rope.
 This is a key anti-softlock mechanic.
-- **Defeated Trainers as Obstacles:** Once defeated, trainers become impassable obstacles.
-This can block paths.

 # II.
 Tile Mechanics (Verified)
 - `ground`: Walkable tile.
 - `grass`: Tall grass where wild Pokémon appear.
 Walkable like `ground`.
 - `water`: Crossable using HM Surf.
-- `impassable`: Walls, rocks, statues, and sometimes objects like defeated trainers.
+- `impassable`: Walls, rocks, statues.
 Cannot be entered.
+Defeated trainers also act as impassable objects.
 - `ledge`: Can only be traversed downwards from an adjacent tile above it.
 - `steps`: Connects `ground` and `elevated_ground` tiles, allowing vertical movement between them.
 - `elevated_ground`: Walkable ground at a higher elevation.
 Movement to/from `ground` tiles requires `steps` or a one-way `ledge` drop.